 TPS Teachers Network (live event March 11, 2014)

 The TPS Teachers Network is a unique opportunity for TPS Grant Project Leaders to collaborate, exchange ideas and sustain efforts, as well as broaden the community of learners.
 In combination with the Library's blog, Twitter feed, and Teachers Page, teachers have access to a community dedicated to strategies for teaching with primary sources.
 The newly updated and mobile-friendly TPS Teachers Network is an online educational social network that features dozens of tools for sharing resources and activity ideas.

 Mary Johnson, TPS Teachers Network Coordinator, highlighted the new and improved features, tools and useful resources on this dynamic social platform designed with your specific needs in mind.

-October 29, 2013: Cross-Curricular Connections Using Primary Sources (live event October 29, 2013)
+Cross-Curricular Connections Using Primary Sources (live event October 29, 2013)

 Cross–curricular connections make learning more meaningful for students.
 Students who use information learned in different contexts tend to remember that information longer.
 Students are able to demonstrate success and build confidence when they apply a skill in new contexts.
 Cross-curricular connections are extremely important for reinforcing learning and building life-long learning habits.

 Eastern Region Project Leaders, Claire Machosky, education consultant, Eastern Suffolk BOCES, Sophia Sineath, education coordinator, Georgia Historical Society and, Jill Beccaris-Pescatore, instructor of Economics Montgomery Community College, will share how their projects helped teachers use primary sources to support connections across the curriculum.